wballum/dynamic-calendar/README.md

 dynamic-calendar readme file

-Kris, was this your idea yours or based off my task-bumping calendar idea?
+Kris, was this idea yours or based off my task-bumping calendar idea?